-DEFINITION The non-compliance risk is the risk of legal sanctions, financial losses, or loss of reputation, if the Bank, Bank's staff or entities acting on behalf of the Bank fail to comply with the provisions of law, internal regulations, or market standards adopted by the Bank.
-Conduct risk means a risk which arises on the part of: 1) the customer, 2) the Bank, including its credibility, 3) financial markets, with regard to their credibility, as a result of inappropriate action (also unintentional) or any omission by the Bank, its staff or related entities, with regard to offering purchase and provision of financial services.
-MANAGEMENT OBJECTIVE • reinforcing among shareholders, customers, the Bank's staff, business partners, and other market participants, an image of the Bank as an institution which abides by the law and market standards, which is trustworthy, reliable and honest, • countervailing financial losses or legal sanctions, or loss of reputation, which can result from the violation of the law, internal regulations of the Bank, and market standards adopted by the Bank, • countervailing losses on the part of the Bank, which can result from inappropriate conduct
+The non-compliance risk is the risk of legal sanctions, financial losses, or loss of reputation or credibility, if the Group, Group's staff or entities acting on behalf of the Group fail to comply with the universally applicable provisions of law, internal regulations, or market standards adopted by the Group.

+Conduct risk means a risk which arises on the part of: 1) the customer, 2) the Group, including its credibility, 3) financial markets, with regard to their credibility, as a result of inappropriate action (also unintentional) or any omission by the Group, its staff or related entities, with regard to offering purchase and provision of financial services.

+- reinforcing among shareholders, customers, the Group's staff, business partners, and other market participants, an image of the Group as an institution which abides by the law and market standards, which is trustworthy, reliable and honest, - countervailing financial losses or legal sanctions, or loss of reputation, which can result from the violation of the law, internal regulations of the Group, and market standards adopted by the Group, - Countervailing losses on the part of the Group, which can result from inappropriate conduct (also unintentional) or omission by the Group, its staff or related entities, with regard to offering purchase and provision of financial services.